 Visual acuity tests

 Visual acuity tests measure the ability to see fine detail.
-Visual acuity is determined by measuring the smallest size print that a person can read.
-Both at a distance and close up.
+Visual acuity is determined by measuring the smallest size print that a person can read, both at a distance and close up.
+In these tests an eye health professional will present different charts or letters to a person.

 Distance visual acuity